Poway School District & Two Board Members Lose Lawsuit Over Blocking on Social Media

 After being blocked on social media, the Garniers retained San Diego attorney Cory Briggs to file a lawsuit in federal court claiming the blocks violate the couple’s freedoms of speech and expression.

-A lawsuit filed in October 2017 claimed that the District, Zane, and O’Connor-Ratcliff violated the couple’s “rights of free expression and to criticize the government as guaranteed by the United States Constitution” and the “California Constitution“.
+A lawsuit filed in October 2017 claimed that the District, Zane, and O’Connor-Ratcliff violated the couple’s “” and the “California Constitution“.
 The lawsuit also claimed that that the conduct of the defendants “chilled [the Garniers’] political speech for fear of being the victim of further retaliation and criticism suppression by Defendants and other public agencies and officials.”

 A two-day non-jury trial was held in September 2020 before Judge Roger T. Benitez.
 During the trial, Zane testified that he blocked Garnier because the messages were disruptive and “spamming”.
 Zane also claimed he used his social media as a “bulletin board” to post his own messages, but the Judge found that Zane allowed others to post their own comments.